ikhsanalatsary/webpack-gulp-es6-angular-express/README.md

   * Use [webpack dynamic requires](https://webpack.github.io/docs/context.html) to ease the integration of new [angular](https://angularjs.org/) components
   * Dynamic loading of [angular](https://angularjs.org/) modules trough the use of [angular-ui-router](https://github.com/angular-ui/ui-router), [oclazyload](https://oclazyload.readme.io/) and [webpack bundle-loader](https://github.com/webpack/bundle-loader) : load web application components only when their use is requested (ideal when targetting mobile devices).
   * Unit tests for the frontend part of the application through the use of [Karma](https://karma-runner.github.io/0.13/index.html) and [Jasmine](http://jasmine.github.io/).
 Those tests are also bundled by [webpack](https://webpack.github.io/).
-  * Code coverage for the unit tests thanks to [babel-istanbul](https://github.com/jmcriffey/babel-istanbul)
+  * Code coverage for the frontend unit tests thanks to [babel-istanbul](https://github.com/jmcriffey/babel-istanbul)
+  * Unit tests for the backend part of the application using [Mocha](https://mochajs.org/), [should.js](https://github.com/shouldjs/should.js) and [supertest](https://github.com/visionmedia/supertest).
+Those tests are also bundled by [webpack](https://webpack.github.io/).
   * Optional use of [js-beautify](https://github.com/beautify-web/js-beautify) to prettify javascript source files

 A port of that workflow, offering the same features, to the incoming [webpack 2](https://github.com/webpack/webpack) can also be found in the [webpack2-babel6](https://github.com/anlambert/webpack-gulp-es6-angular-express/tree/webpack2-babel6) branch of that repository.